-Food served at restaurants, cafes and hotels, and non-alcoholic beverages purchased everywhere, are taxed 23 percent from September 1, 2011.
+Food served at restaurants, cafes and hotels, and non-alcoholic beverages purchased everywhere, are normally taxed 23 percent effective September 1, 2011.

 Ahead of the EU-IMF audit, the government announced in August a number of hasty and contradictory measures that raised value-added tax (VAT) on holiday packages and proposed that tourists wear bracelets to get a reduced rate.
 It was eventually decided that all-inclusive vacation packages would remain at 13 percent, but a 10-percent tax hike would be assessed on ready-to-consume beverages and make takeaway and tavernas a luxury.

 Greece charges the highest tax in the eurozone and second highest in the EU for eating out.

 Restaurateurs, struggling for survival, want the rate lowered to 6.5 or 9.0 percent and say they will not collect the tax or pay the state its share.
 Many business owners absorbed the VAT increase to keep customers happy but fear this will lead to layoffs since operating costs remain high.
 They were right.

 As of September 2012, stats show that 4,000 restaurants and cafes have shut down, and 30,000 employees lost their jobs since the VAT hike.
 In a 2013 poll, some 93 percent of households said they cut back on dining out and ordering takeaway food.

 Government promises of tax reform and lower rates never materialized, partly because Greece has seen four different cabinets since November 2011 and remains without an elected government.
 A coalition took power in June 2012.

 All ready-to-consume non-alcoholic liquids with sweetener, carbonation or flavoring are taxed at 23 percent, no matter where they’re purchased.
 It’s fairly straightforward.